Room I – National Centre for Youth Literature

 - A selection of films, documentaries, and video games coming mostly from the annual selection of the Revue des livres pour enfants.

-- The Room I is accessible to families all year long on Saturdays and Sundays and on Tuesdays and Sundays during school holidays.
+- The Room I is accessible to families all year long on Wednesdays, Saturdays and Sundays and on Tuesdays and Sundays during school holidays.
 Access is free for children under 16 accompanied by an adult carrying an access pass.
 They can enjoy a space dedicated to the best of recent publishings.

 - Internet access and to the databases available at the BnF